foureyes/csci-ua.0480-fall2020-034/homework/01-othello-reversi.markdown

 ## Preparation

 Ensure that node and npm are installed (this should have been done for _homework #0_).
 You should be able to open up your terminal or DOS Shell and run `node -v` and `npm -v`.
-Both commands should output a version number (probably something like `6.2.2` for node and `3.9.5` for npm).
+Both commands should output a version number (probably something like `10.10.0` for `node` and `5.7.1` for `npm`).

 1. use git / clone the repository
 2. install development modules
     * mocha and chai for running the supplied unit tests
-    * eshint for cleaning up your JavaScript / spotting common sources of bugs and errors in your code
+    * eslint for cleaning up your JavaScript / spotting common sources of bugs and errors in your code
 3. install modules required by your game

 ### Use Git / Clone the repository